World Beach Games – Guy Bridge claims first Team GB medal

 Earlier in very light and fickle wind, the semi-final of the women’s kitefoil got underway at Katara Beach.

-Unfortunately, Steph Bridge wasn’t able to make up enough to change the final result which saw her finish 6th in her heat.
+Unfortunately, Steph Bridge wasn’t able to make up enough to change the final result.
 With only the top ranked athlete from each heat progressing through to the afternoon’s final that was the end of her competition.

 USA won the women’s Kitefoil Racing gold when four-time defending world champion, Daniela Moroz, beat Julia Damasiewicz, of Poland, to the title.
 Elena Kalinina secured bronze for Russia.